learnlatex/articles/LaTeX-Project-post/latex-project.md

 examples run directly in the web page.
 This method means there's no need to leave the site, or to log in anywhere.
 Of course,  it means that you can't _save_ your changes, but when trying out ideas that  is perhaps not a bad thing!
-For people who want to work online in a more permanent set up, we've set up so you can open the examples [Overleaf](https://www.overleaf.com).
+For people who want to work online in a more permanent set up, we've set it up so you can open the examples in [Overleaf](https://www.overleaf.com).

 None of that ties anyone to the site, of course.
 The examples are plain text and can be copied and pasted into an editor.
 We tell people how to set up their